Signalsmith-Audio/wasm-clap-browserhost/Notes.md

 ## Threads

-WebAssembly is generally single-threaded (Emscripten's experimental support requires specific setup, and atomic/mutex support is dodgy).
-This might require WASM-specific code in your plugin.
+Each WebAssembly instance is single-threaded, and multi-threading is done by having multiple instances (perhaps of different modules!) using shared memory.
+This means that (if you import shared `memory` instead of exporting it) you could have calls being made on separate UI/audio threads.

+Many non-browser engines don't support shared memory anyway (and in a browser you need to [lock everything down](https://hacks.mozilla.org/2020/07/safely-reviving-shared-memory/) before you can pass memory around).
+Even where supported, you can't spawn your own threads (for now) from inside the WebAssembly module.

-However, threads are most _commonly_ used for passing messages between the audio/UI components.
+However, threads are most commonly used for passing messages between the audio/UI components.
 If a WASM build doesn't include the `clap.gui` extension, then the threads might not be necessary either.

 ### C++

-With Emscripten at least, you can _have_ a `std::thread` but actually starting one throws an error.
-Therefore, if you only start the `std::thread` when you actually *need* it (e.g. when the GUI is opened) that can avoid the problem.
+With Emscripten at least, you can still have a `std::thread` but actually starting one throws an error.
+Therefore, if you only start the `std::thread` when you actually need it (e.g. when the GUI is opened) that can avoid the problem.